coder-mohan/weather-app/README.md

 ## Demo

-You can see a live demo of the Weather App here:
+You can see a live demo of the Weather App here: [Weather app](https://delicate-biscotti-07b48e.netlify.app/)

 ## Features